Francesco Raffaello Santoro: Life and work

 Santoro lived much of his life in Rome.
 In 1890 in Turin, he exhibited Il Medico dell'anima and Momento d' ozio.
 In Milan in 1881 Santoro exhibited Dopo il lavoro, Ricordo d'Amalfi, and Prima tappa.
-At the 1883 Exposition of Fine Arts in Rome, he displayed Pascariello e compagnia bella.
+At the 1883 Exposition of Fine Arts in Rome, he displayed Pascariello e compagnie bella.
 At the same exposition a few years later, Santoro exhibitedIl pane quotidiano and Non so ochiù bonu!.

 At the 1887 Venetian Mostra Artistica of Fine Arts, Santoro displayed: Dolce far niente.
 Finally, in 1888 in Bologna: Ricordo delle montagne di Carrara.